weemo/iOS-SDK/README.md

 The use cases have been minimized in order to reduce the integration effort while creating a functional model for the POC that covers most of the use cases for audio and video during 1:1 calls.
-Basicaly implemented functions into this example are:
+Basic implemented functions into this example are:

 - Initialization and Cloud authentification
-- Send or Receive a call by uid
+- Send or Receive a call by UID
 - Stop or Start video
 - Mute or Unmute audio
 - iOS 6 Multi-tasking support

-To have a full functionalities list please refert to our SDK documentation: [http://docs.weemo.com/sdk/ios/](http://docs.weemo.com/sdk/ios/)
+For a full functionalities list, refer to our SDK documentation: [http://docs.weemo.com/sdk/ios/](http://docs.weemo.com/sdk/ios/)

 ## SDK Architecture

 <img src="https://raw.github.com/weemo/iOS-SDK/master/img/SDK-arch.png?login=beuck&token=9e3ffaee07288fdd39ea208e71d01e11">

-##About Weemo
+## About Weemo

 The Weemo Video Cloud is a solution specifically targeted at application software vendors providing real-time video communications embedded within any web or mobile application.
 The solution is particularly well suited for social software applications such as Enterprise Social Networks, Social CRM, HCM, Customer Service, Education and E-learning, as well as for Contact Management and Collaboration.